 I have never worked with mustard powder before so I wanted to use that in a recipe.
 I was just at a wedding in Texas and didn’t have time to get some barbecue while I was there, so I’ve had quite the craving for ribs.
-I have no idea what a traditional Texas barbecue sauce would be (and a friend of mine told me mine is actually more of a Kansas City sauce) but I figured mustard powder would be a great addition to my slow cooker ribs and would hopefully fulfill my craving.
+I have no idea what a traditional Texas barbecue sauce would be (and a friend of mine told me mine is actually more of a Kansas City sauce) but I figured mustard powder would be a great addition to my Slow Cooker Baby Back Ribs and would hopefully fulfill my craving.

 Coleman’s Mustard Powder is no joke; it’s pretty hot.
 It’s made from a mixture of both brown and white mustard seeds and heats up when added to a liquid.
 So I used it sparingly in the sauce but for the spice enthusiasts, feel free to increase the amount used.